mavlink/qgc-user-guide/en/FlyView/FlyView.md

 ![Instrument Page - Camera MAVLink Settings](../../assets/fly/instrument_page_camera_mavlink.jpg)

-Advanced settings can be changed by clicking the gear icon at the top left of the page.
+Advanced settings can be changed via the gear icon at the top left of the page.
-The settings that are displayed will depend on/are a property of the camera.

 ![Instrument Page - Camera MAVLink Settings](../../assets/fly/instrument_page_camera_mavlink_settings.jpg)

+> **Note** Most of the settings that are displayed depend on the camera (they are defined in its [MAVLink Camera Definition File](https://mavlink.io/en/services/camera_def.html)).
+  A few common settings at the end are hard-coded: Photo Mode (Single/Time Lapse), Photo Interval (if Time Lapse), Reset Camera Defaults (sends a reset command to the camera), Format (storage)

 ### Video Stream {#video_instrument_page}